 - How many guests?
 Under 50, in-house is usually fine.
 Over 100, the workload starts to outstrip what a non-specialist can handle part-time.
 Over 200, you almost certainly need a planner.

 - How many vendors?
 One or two (a venue and a caterer), in-house is manageable.
-Five or more (venue, catering, AV, decor, entertainment, photography, transportation), you need someone whose full-time job is coordinating them.
+Five or more, you need someone whose full-time job is coordinating them.

 - Multi-city or single-city?
 Anything involving travel coordination, hotel blocks, or out-of-town logistics adds an order of magnitude of complexity.